schkovich/cloudflare-docs/content/durable-objects/best-practices/create-durable-object-stubs.md

 {{</Aside>}}

-See [Build a Counter](/durable-objects/examples/build-a-counter/) for a full example.
+Refer to [Build a Counter](/durable-objects/examples/build-a-counter/) for a full example.

 ### Send HTTP requests